 - Property Type Apartment

-- Gas is currently supplied to the property
+- Gas is not currently supplied to the property

 Why buy this home?